leep1000/travel-journal/README.md

 - Displaying a list of travel journal entries on the main page
 - Passing hard-coded data as props to child components
 - Conditional rendering based on the position of the entry card
-- Designed with mobile devices in minda
+- Designed with mobile devices in mind

 ## Installation